Effective date of this Privacy Notice: August 30, 2021.

 What kind of security measures does PEGUS use to protect personal information?

-We will maintain the integrity of your personal information in private and secure systems requiring strict permissions and layered access.
-We protect our servers from unauthorized access by utilizing firewalls.
-Firewalls are controlled barriers that prevent network traffic from flowing between computers without specific permission.
-We use various techniques to protect your personal information both online and offline.
-All Study staff must have passwords to access these servers and access is reviewed on a periodic basis.
-We restrict access to all information we receive or maintain, including your personal information.
-Only employees, business associates or subcontractors who require access to perform a specific job function are granted access to your personal information, and such access is password-controlled.
-All of our employees are educated on our security and privacy policies, as well as being required to review these policies on a regular and periodic basis, as well as any time the policies change.
+We will maintain the integrity of your personal information in private and secure systems requiring strict permissions and access.
+We protect our servers from unauthorized access by utilizing controlled firewall barriers that prevent security breaches.
+All study staff must have passwords to access these servers and access is restricted access to information we receive or maintain, including your personal information.
+Only PEGUS employees and subcontractors who require access to perform a specific job function are granted password-controlled access to your personal information.

 Examples of Uses and Disclosures

-- Research: If you are participating in a clinical research study governed by an IRB, your information may be disclosed as described in the informed consent / authorization to use and disclose protected health information form.
-Members of the Sponsor or internal staff may review information during quality assurance audits.
-Health and personal information may need to be sent to the study Sponsors pharmacovigilance team for purposes of adverse event and product complaints reporting, which may then be reported to regulatory agencies, such as the Food and Drug Administration (FDA), which also may review study records.
+- Research: We may disclose your information as described in the informed consent and authorization to use and disclose protected health information form.
+The sponsor or PEGUS staff may review your information during quality assurance audits.
+Health and personal information may need to be sent to the study sponsor for purposes of reporting an adverse event or product complaint, which may then be reported to regulatory agencies, such as the Food and Drug Administration (FDA), which also may review study records.

-- Payment: Members of the staff may use information in your records to provide you compensation for participation in a study, when such compensation is included in a study’s protocol.
+- Payment: We may use your information to provide you compensation for participation in a study, when such compensation is included in a study’s protocol.

-- Public Health: As required by law, we may disclose your health information to public health or governing authorities, such as the FDA and EPA, charged with preventing or controlling disease, injury or disability.
+- Public Health: As required by law, we may disclose your health information to public health or governing authorities, such as the FDA and Environmental Protection Agency (EPA), charged with preventing or controlling disease, injury or disability.

 - Law Enforcement: We may disclose personal health information as required by law or in response to a valid subpoena.

-- Sub-Contractors: We may provide some services through contracts with subcontractors also referred to as “business associates”.
+- Sub-Contractors: We may provide some services through contracts with subcontractors.
 Examples may include, a copy/printing service, research site staff or outsourcing agencies.

 Your Individual Rights